[Ed. This piece was originally written/posted in 2011. It’s reprinted here to mark Gary Shandling’s recent passing.]

 20 seconds, Larry!

 Another piss-attempt is scotched right at the bathroom door when Farrah Fawcett shows up.
 She’s the one who apparently hit Rosie’s car in the parking lot and is trying to find her.
 She’s quite flirty with Larry.
 This doesn’t help when husband Ryan O’Neal emerges from the bathroom — still angry with Larry for bumping him from an earlier show (the actual subplot of an earlier episode).
 This is just the sort of meta-celeb character history that continually loops through the series.
 In this same anniversary episode, George Segal stands around in a tux shamelessly hoping to fill in, in case a guest no-shows… The whole Ryan/Farrah vignette takes all of 45 seconds, and you gotta love the fact that these two would agree to show up, if only to send themselves up, for less than a minute of face time on The Larry Sanders Show.
-Even so, it takes long enough to foil Larry’s desperate plan to urinate.
+Even so, it takes long enough to foil Larry’s desperate plan to drain the Main Vein.

 15 seconds, Larry!